-6.18 Interruption of Field Work
+6.19 Interruption of Field Work

 Part-time students who are employed should clearly explain to their employers that they are not available for "on call" work, or to respond to emergencies, during field work hours.
+Personal cell phones, pagers, text messages, and personal telephone calls should not interrupt students' work and attention at their field placement sites.
+Please make alternate arrangements for others to contact you, e.g., during your lunch break, after field placement, etc.

-6.19 Grievances and Appeals
+6.20 Grievances and Appeals

 Field Education students have the same "Due Process" rights in field as in classroom courses regarding grades and CSUSB Social Work Programs decisions.
+These are described in the MSW Student Handbook, the University Bulletin and other university documents.